Hulxv/Shape-Movment/README.md

 # Shape-Movment

-### TThis project is of no use, so do not expect it to be an important project, but just have fun as I enjoyed doing it.
+### This project is of no use, so do not expect it to be an important project, but just have fun as I enjoyed doing it.

-To Run
+To Run :
 ```
 $ make
 $ ./ShapeMovement